 General Connection Flow

-Use this flow for any supported provider:Choose the gateway
+Use this flow for any supported provider:Choose the gateway and workspace

 Add the provider